learn more

 Output: QZ 2017/10

 <p>Deviations from the reference temperature can cause large measurement errors.
-Capturing the temperature enables the thermal effects to be compensated for by calculation on the coordinate measuring machine.
-This results in a significantly more cost-effective alternative to a highly accurate air-conditioned laboratory.</p>
+By capturing the temperature, the thermal effects on the coordinate measuring machine can be compensated for by calculation.
+This results in a much more cost-effective alternative to a highly accurate air-conditioned laboratory.</p>

 File size: 1.65 MB